pawamoy/django-appsettings/docs/usage.rst

     class RegexSetting(appsettings.Setting):
-        def checker(name, value):
+        def validate(self, value):
             re_type = type(re.compile(r'^$'))
             if not isinstance(value, (re_type, str)):
-                # raise whatever exception
+                # Raise ValidationError
-                raise ValueError('%s must be a a string or a compiled regex ' '(use re.compile)' % name)
+                raise ValidationError('%(value)s is not a string or a compiled regex (use re.compile)', params={'value': value})

     setting = RegexSetting()

 Writing your own type checker
 '''''''''''''''''''''''''''''

+.. warning:: Checkers are deprecated, use validators instead.

 The third way to customize how the setting is checked is to create a new ``TypeChecker`` class: